brettinternet/hugo-slides/README.md

 ### Purpose

 The [JAMstack](https://jamstack.org) is the simplest method to host and maintain slides.
 With GitHub pages, static sites are incredibly easy to maintain, and this is the simplicity I've looked for with hosting Reveal.js presentations.
 Here I implement a _very_ simple and browsable directory for the content.
 All the assets are managed by the theme so you can focus on HTML or markdown content.
+Firebase can be used to sync slides with viewers.

 ### Features